Investment fund survey

 Why are we conducting this survey?

 The OSC has a mandate to (i) protect investors, (ii) foster fair, efficient and competitive capital markets and confidence in capital markets, (iii) foster capital formation, and (iv) contribute to the stability of the financial system and reduce systemic risk.
-Given the importance of investment funds for Ontario’s investors and capital markets, the resilience of the investment fund industry is critical, particularly at times of financial and economic crises.
-As such, it is important for OSC staff to maintain close regulatory oversight of the industry.
-Access to data on investment funds will allow staff to monitor the health of the industry in a proactive manner.
+Given the importance of investment funds for Ontario’s investors and capital markets, the resilience of the investment fund industry is critical, particularly during periods of financial and economic stress.

 The OSC also collaborates on its monitoring activities with other regulatory bodies with a shared interest in promoting financial stability.
 Domestically, the OSC is part of the Heads of Agencies which provides a forum for federal and provincial bodies to discuss financial sector issues.
 Globally, the OSC is a member jurisdiction of the International Organization of Securities Commissions (IOSCO) and coordinates information sharing with organizations such as the Financial Stability Board (FSB).